cathysnider/cathysnider.github.io/behat.md

 1. Download and install Sauce Connect Proxy for the JavaScript test [Get Sauce Connect Proxy](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy).
-1. Add the environmental variables (user name and access key) to .bash_profile (TO DO: check if these can be kept in Lando file)
+   The environmental variables user_name and access_key need to be added to behat.local.yml, unless they can be added elsewhere, such as .bash_profile or Lando somewhere)

 [back](./)